ahamdihussein-star/HSA_MDM/COMPLETE_SYSTEM_DOCUMENTATION.md

 The system enforces **strict role-based access control** with 5 distinct roles:

 #### Role 1: **Data Entry** (`data_entry`)
-**Business Objective**: Create new customer requests with accurate data
+**Business Objective**: Create new customer requests with accurate data, complete missing Quarantine Data, Review Duplicate Data and confirm Linked Records and identify what's not duplicate and complete missing data in the duplicates records as well

 **Responsibilities**:
 - Create customer requests (manual or AI-assisted)
-- Upload business documents (commercial registration, tax cards, etc.)
+- Fix Rejected Requests Came from Reviewer and submit again for reviewer
-- Complete all required fields
+- Complete all required fields for Quarantine Data and submit for reviewer to be reviewed again
-- Cannot submit duplicates (system enforced)
+- Review Duplicate Records identified by the system, confirm linked records, move what's not realy duplicate to Quarantine, and select the most accurate data across all duplicates for every field to construct one golden record and complete any missing Data in the duplicate constructed record.

 **Permissions**:
 - ✅ Create new requests
-- ✅ Use AI Agent
+- ✅ Use AI Agent to create new request.
-- ✅ Upload documents
-- ✅ View own task list
+- ✅ View own task list.
+- ✅ Compelete Quarantine Data in Quarantine List and submitted for review.
+- ✅ Handle Duplicates and construct one Golden record from the duplicates and submit for review.
+- ✅ View all system Dashboard.
+- ✅ View Golden records.
 - ❌ Cannot approve/reject requests
-- ❌ Cannot access other users' requests
+- ❌ Cannot Block Company or add or view the reason of Blocking in the golden Summary Page.

 **Current System Users**:
 - Username: `data_entry`